futufeld/brainfunc/README.md

 #### Overview

-To complete the IO version of the interpreter we need to implement functions for the IO instructions and modify the existing `instruction` and `process` functions to account for the `IO` context.
+To implement the IO version of the interpreter we need to implement functions that perform Brainfuck's IO instructions and modify the existing `instruction` and `process` functions to account for the `IO` context.
 The following functions are required:

-* `executeRead`: Allows us to apply the `.` Brainfuck instruction to a code and tape.
+* `executeRead`: Allows us to apply the `.` Brainfuck instruction to a code and tape pair.
-* `executeWrte`: Allows us to apply the `,` Brainfuck instruction to a code and tape.
+* `executeWrte`: Allows us to apply the `,` Brainfuck instruction to a code and tape pair.
 * `executeInstructionIO`: Extends `executeInstruction` to support IO instructions.
 * `executeCodeIO`: Allows us to execute a sequence of instructions, including IO, on the tape.